HireDale/daleydose/window-home.md

 | **PRINT COPY**           | Select to print the current prescription on a local printer.<br><br>**NOTES:**<br>– This option is available only on devices with a confirmed connection to a printer.<br>– This feature is not available on the Daley Dose mobile app. |
 | **SEND ONLINE**          | Select to send the prescription to the Daley Dose database for deployment.<br><br>**NOTE:** The application displays the confirmation message “Finalize and send out this prescription?” before sending. |

-## **WORK AREA**
+## **[5] WORK AREA**
 ---
 The Work Area is the central section of the interface.
 Its contents change depending on the current window accessed.
+It contains three tabs that serve as the main tools for creating a prescription.

+To learn more about these tabs, see the [Main Tabs](/daleydose/window-main-tabs) section.